ibbles/LearningUnreal/Rendering Performance Profiling And Analysis.md

 There are a bunch of [[Stat]] collectors that are useful to analyse the performance of your scene.
 These are enabled with a console command and are displayed as a table in the [[Level Viewport]].

+- `stat none`: Clear the screen of all statistics.
 - `stat fps`: Show an FPS and frametime counter to the right of the [[Level Viewport]].
+	- This is the same as enabling [[Level Viewport]] > top-left corner drop-down > Show FPS.
+- `stat scenerendering`: A summary of the scene rendering, both timing and contents.
+- `stat game`: Blueprint time and such.
+- `stat gpu`:
+- `stat unit`: Milliseconds per thread.
+Useful for knowing where to start looking for bottlenecks.
 - `state memory`: Shows memory usage, e.g. how much is used by textures.
 - `stat streaming`: Statistics about the texture streaming system.
 > TODO List a few more here.